 Introducing a Kitten to a Dog

 Dogs are easier to introduce to cats and kittens.
 To start, you can place the kitten in a room with everything they need and block the doorway with a baby gate.
-The kitten then has the opportunity to jump over the gate if they would like to.
+The kitten then has the opportunity to jump over the gate if it would like to.
 Allow the dogs to look at the kitten through the gate.
 If the dogs seem too interested in the kitten, try to direct their attention elsewhere with a toy.
 Be sure to give the dogs treats as a reward for looking away from the kitten.

 The purpose of this process is to help the dogs to get used to the kitten without becoming obsessed.
 Eventually, the dogs should become desensitized and care less.
 Once this happens, the dogs and kitten can be around each other.
 Watch for either type of pet to make any sudden moves.